 |Visibility is private by default:

-For more information, see Using CCs, followers, and @mentions.
+For more information, see Using CCs and followers.

 The following is a simple example that shows how to use collaboration features available in Zendesk Support.

 - Victoria is a Customer Support representative who works for Certs, Inc., a company